More Money for Homeless During the Pandemic and Winter

 Borta said some of the money could potentially go toward creating more units of permanent housing for homeless people in Lane County, like Conestoga huts, prefabricated housing units.
 But the money would probably have to go toward the services and care side of these types of places.
 It could also go toward creating more safe camping zones like those created by the city of Eugene at the beginning of the pandemic.

-Based on how long money normally takes to get from the state to county level, the funds will probably be available in a couple of months, said Steve Manila, the Human Services division manager for the county.
+Based on how long money normally takes to get from the state to county level, the funds will probably be available in a couple of months, said Steve Manela, the Human Services division manager for the county.

 Preparing for Winter